-Up to three (3) additional points for any of the below that apply to the CRP.
+Two (2) additional points for any of the below that apply to the CRP.

-- Three (3) points if the CRP was adopted by a Local Government that has an active designation for any of the following programs:
+- The CRP was adopted by a Local Government that has an active designation for any of the following programs:

 - PlanFirst

 - Revitalization Area Strategy

 - Rural Zone

+- The Local Government solicited public input and engagement during CRP creation prior to the day of adoption.